boconn7782/CurrDev/FAI/python_reference/ascii_wiring_guide.md

 ### Usage Instructions
 When generating any circuit diagram, the assistant should:
-1. Select the appropriate template complexity
+1. Begin with component confirmation list using proper reference designators
-2. Apply all formatting standards from this guide
+2. Apply all formatting standards from this guide including 30-character alignment
+3. Use parallel component notation for all passive components
-3. Include complete Component Connections section
+4. Include complete Component Connections section with reference designators
-4. Provide matching Code Pin Definitions
+5. Provide matching Code Pin Definitions
-5. Verify pin assignments follow best practices
+6. Verify pin assignments follow best practices
+7. Prioritize circuit understanding over diagram aesthetics